 This Saturday, you’re in for a special treat, bookwyrms!
-Please welcome to the blog our special guest, Nancy O’Toole Merservier, author of the Red and Black series and the upcoming fantasy short story collection, The Lady in the Tower.
+Please welcome to the blog our special guest, Nancy O’Toole Merservier, author of the Red and Black series and the upcoming fantasy short story collection, The Lady of the Watchtower.

 Without further ado, an interview with the lovely Nancy O’Toole Merservier!